bigkatzo/sb1-ckxmr4rf/docs/NOTIFICATIONS_SYSTEM.md

 ---

+## 🔒 SYSTEM SAFETY GUARANTEES

+### What is GUARANTEED to work:

+✅ **Order Creation** - Always succeeds, even if notifications fail
+✅ **Product Creation** - Always succeeds, even if notifications fail
+✅ **Category Creation** - Always succeeds, even if notifications fail
+✅ **Collection Creation** - Always succeeds, even if notifications fail
+✅ **Access Management** - Always succeeds, even if notifications fail
+✅ **User Registration** - Always succeeds, even if notifications fail

+### How Safety is Achieved:

+🛡️ **Multi-Layer Exception Handling**: Every trigger function has nested try-catch blocks
+🛡️ **Individual Error Isolation**: One notification failure doesn't affect others
+🛡️ **Graceful Degradation**: System continues operating when notifications fail
+🛡️ **Type Safety**: All database types properly matched to prevent errors
+🛡️ **Default Behaviors**: Preferences default to enabled when errors occur
+🛡️ **Comprehensive Logging**: All errors logged for debugging without blocking operations

+### Developer Notes:

+- Notification failures generate `RAISE NOTICE` messages in PostgreSQL logs
+- All trigger functions return `NEW` to ensure operations complete successfully
+- Email sending is asynchronous and never blocks core operations
+- User preferences are cached with safe defaults when database errors occur

+---

 This documentation provides a complete guide to the notifications and email system.
+The system has been extensively hardened to ensure it never interferes with core business operations.
 For specific implementation details, refer to the code files and database migrations.